-- The adjusted option contracts generally will have lower liquidity than non-adjusted contracts.
+- The adjusted option contract generally will have lower liquidity than a non-adjusted contract

 What events trigger option contract adjustments?

-There are certain events that could trigger an adjustment in your option contract(s): Stock Splits, Dividends, Distributions, Mergers and Acquisition.
-When adjustments are made to option contracts, the following may be modified:
+There are certain events that could trigger an adjustment in your option contract(s): Stock splits, dividends, distributions, mergers and acquisitions.
+When adjustments are made to an option contract, the following may be modified: